Devyani37/SearchAPI/README.md

 Remember that even if you could solve most of the problems above with third party libraries and a few lines of code we are asking you to demonstrate your programming skills.
 This does not mean that you should build everything from scratch and write 1000s of lines of code.
 Here are some pointers on what we will pay attention to.

-* We want to see how you approach software programming.
+* We want to see how you approach software programming... not just assembling libraries and frameworks
 * We want to see how you solve problems.
-* Performance: Considering the amount of time allotted we will not be too critical of performance issues.
-That said there should not be any rudimentary issues.
+* Performance: Considering the amount of time allotted we will not be critical of performance issues.
+That said there should not be any rudimentary issues either.
 If your solution works best with a sub-set of the data than make sure to provide scripts and instructions to set things up correctly.
 * Some important things we will look at:
-    * Are we able to build and run the solution easily
+    * Are we able to build and run the solution easily and quickly?
-    * Are there any bugs
+    * Are there any bugs?
-    * How appropriate and complete the solution is compared to the task chosen.
+    * How appropriate and complete is the solution compared to the task you chose.
-    * User experience (Where it applies)
+    * User experience (Where/When it applies)
     * Code organisation, style, attention to readability, etc.
-    * Understanding of core and foundational technologies
+    * Demonstrate that you understand the technologies you used.
-    * Idiomatic approach to the chosen language and/or technologies
+    * Idiomatic approach to the chosen language, libraries, frameworks, etc.
-    * Any supporting documentation, tests,
+    * Any supporting documentation, tests, and scripts
+* If you decide to not use the db or any of stubbed out clients be careful about where your efforts go.
 * We will likely use this coding assignment as a discussion piece in later parts of the interview process.

-Using PouchDb to Access Data
+Accessing the Data
 ------------------

 The database we have set you up with is an instance of [PouchDB](https://pouchdb.com/).
 It's a Javascript implementation of [Apache CouchDB](https://couchdb.apache.org/).
 So any CouchDb client should be able to connect to it.